x

 TYLER, Texas — Smith County Sheriff Larry Smith confirmed that the recent kidnapping of a Tyler man appears to be related to a Mexican cartel.

-Julio Cordova, 48, of Albuquerque, New Mexico, and Walybert Cordova-Rascon, 38, Straburg, Colorado, were charged aggravated kidnapping for ransom/reward for accusations of taking a Tyler man and demanding $10,000 from his family Sunday afternoon, according to court documents and records.
+Julio Cordova, 48, of Albuquerque, New Mexico, and Walybert Cordova-Rascon, 38, of Straburg, Colorado, were charged with aggravated kidnapping for ransom/reward for accusations of taking a Tyler man and demanding $10,000 from his family Sunday afternoon, according to court documents and records.

 Smith said Thursday the investigation shows that the suspects could be either members of a cartel or working for a cartel.
 Detectives are continuing to uncover evidence and information as it the investigation is in its beginning stages.